moffa13/EngineDyno/README.md

 ⚠️ **Be careful to have all data in the same group** — otherwise, data retrieval could lead to inconsistencies (e.g. not reading RPM at the same time as vehicle speed).

+## Auto deduce speed from RPM

+If you do not have the speed data recorded into your log, you can check the "Deduce speed from RPM" option to automatically retrieve the vehicle speed based on tire info along with gear and differential ratios.

 ---

 ## Definitions